rombrew/phobia/doc/MachineTuning.md

 ## Brake function

-If you need a reverse brake function in combination with current control then enable `REVERSE_BRAKE` feature.
+If you need a brake function without a reverse in combination with current control then enable `CC_BRAKE` feature.
 It is activated when current setpoint is negative.
 Brake current is limited by absolute value of setpoint so brake is proportional.

-	(pmc) reg pm.config_REVERSE_BRAKE 1
+	(pmc) reg pm.config_CC_BRAKE 1

 Note that speed control loop should be fine tuned to use this feature.